 Sean Ekins, President, Chief Executive Officer, Co-Founder

 Sean Ekins graduated from the University of Aberdeen; receiving his M.Sc., Ph.D. and D.Sc in Clinical Pharmacology.
 Sean was a postdoctoral fellow at Lilly Research Laboratories.
 He has worked as a senior scientist at Pfizer and Lilly Research Laboratories, respectively and as Associate Director of Computational Drug Discovery at Concurrent Pharmaceuticals, Inc (now Vitae Pharmaceuticals and Vice President of Computational Biology at GeneGo (now Thomson Reuters).
 He advises several rare disease foundations on their science.
-In particular he is CSO at the Hereditary Neuropathy Foundation.
-Sean is also Senior Consultant for Collaborations in Chemistry and CSO, Science at Collaborative Drug Discovery Inc. In addition he is Adjunct faculty positions at the University of Maryland, Rutgers and UNC Chapel Hill.
-Sean has authored or co-authored ~250 peer reviewed scientific papers and book chapters as well as edited/ co-edited four books.
-He has received numerous SBIR or STTR grants as PI and consults widely with academia and industry.
+Sean is also CEO of Collaborations Pharmaceuticals, Inc. In addition he is Adjunct faculty positions at the University of Maryland, Rutgers and UNC Chapel Hill.
+Sean has authored or co-authored ~295 peer reviewed scientific papers and book chapters as well as edited/ co-edited five books.
+He has received numerous NIH grants as PI and consults widely with academia and industry on drug discovery and toxicology.

 Jill Wood, Chief Financial Officer, Co-Founder